schumancd/neuromorphic-benchmarks/oscillators/README.md

 ![spikeraster](spike_raster.png)

 The spike raster data is given in `activity.log`.
 Each line is formatted as a space delimited time, neuron pair.

+## Metrics to Report
+- Energy required to complete the task (generate 10 spikes for each output neuron) on the neuromorphic implementation.
+- Size of the resulting network in neurons and synapses.
+Though the graph is pre-specified, as noted above, the embedding of the graph may require additional structure.